hussain-shariff/expense-tracker/README.md

 ## Keep track of income and expenses.
 Add and remove items and save to local storage

--Project Specifications
+- Project Specifications

--Create UI for project
+- Create UI for project

--Display transaction items in DOM
+- Display transaction items in DOM

--Show balance, expense and income totals
+- Show balance, expense and income totals

--Add new transation and reflect in total
+- Add new transation and reflect in total

--Delete items from DOM
+- Delete items from DOM

--Persist to local storage
+- Persist to local storage